 Hello!
-We are SHIHA TEAPOT SHOP loacated in Tokyo Japan.
-We specialize in high-end teapots.
+We are SHIHA TEAPOT SHOP in Tokyo Japan.
+We introduce you Tokoname Teapots in this blog.

 - What is Tokoname?

 - Typical Tokoname Teapot

 - Tokoname Teapots are “Unglazed” “Stoneware”

 - History of Tokoname and Teapot

 - Tokoname Teapot Make Taste of Tea Richer and Round